kylays/caltech-critters-adoption-website/README.md

 cs132-caltech-adoption-api.
 This repo includes some changes to that API and the front end for a single-customer fake adoption website with features like adding a new item (includes uploading an image), updating the API upon purchase, filtering animals by their species, and more!
+See the website at https://hidden-garden-41751.herokuapp.com/.